Love bids us welcome

 Church Bees

-We keep bees in the churchyard: two hives that, in a good year, and this year’s honey harvest is complete and has now resulted in about 50 kg of golden delicious!
+We keep bees in the churchyard: two hives that, in a good year can yield over 50 kg of honey!

 Back in August Henrik Rammer our beekeeper and his beekeeping team, removed 40 frames full of honey from the beehives and took them to his summer place on Ingarö to spin it out into jars.